|DNA = contingent

 two overall shapes of the same protein (with exactly the same amino acid sequence).
 One form is oxygen-loading and the other is the oxygen-unloading form (23).
 Dembski's definition of information content of the protein ignores this extra and highly functional kind of information, because his definition is based only on the linear sequence of amino acids in the protein or bases in DNA.

-- Development: Does a 1-dimensional string of DNA-bases contain as much information as a 3-dimensional organism?
-Since there is no miniature baby in a fertilised egg, how does one get from 1-dimensional information in DNA to a 3-dimensional organism anyway?
+- updated Development of the embryo: A DNA sequence is a one-dimensional entity, and an embryo is an 3-D entity.
+Since there is no miniature baby in a fertilised egg, how does one get from 1-dimensional information in DNA to a 3-dimensional organism?
 There is a real increase in geometrical complexity during development .
 Compare this again with the 1-dimensional information in a book.
 Is 1-dimensional information in DNA sufficient for building a 3-dimensional organism? .
-Does the total information content of an organism increase in the development from fertilised egg to adult?
+The development of the embryo shows cell behavior that depends on the spatial position of the cell .
+These spatial positions can be considered as new information which is absent from one-dimensional DNA.
+So, the total information content of an organism increases in the development from fertilised egg to adult.
 According to Dancoff & Quastler the information content of the germ plasm is 106, and of the adult roughly 1025.
-Would that increase be enough to refute Dembski's Law of Conservation of Information?
+That increase would be enough to refute Dembski's Law of Conservation of Information.

 - Increase of information for free: